AQNclasses/241-project-sidewalk/README.md

 ## 4. GraphParser

-This class serves as a blueprint for creating specific graph parsers by defining the required methods for opening a file a parsing its contents into a graph representation. **By extending this class and implementing the 'open()' and 'parse()' methods, you can create parsers for different file formats and customize the parsing logic according to their needs.**
+This class serves as a blueprint for creating specific graph parsers by defining the required methods for opening a file a parsing its contents into a graph representation.
+By extending this class and implementing the 'open()' and 'parse()' methods, you can create parsers for different file formats and customize the parsing logic according to their needs.
+You do not need to modify this class to get full credit for this project.

 ## 5. Node